mohamedelshwimy/AmazonSeleniumJavaTask/README.md

 4. **Sort Products** by price: High to Low.
 5. **Add Products** priced below 15,000 EGP to the cart.
 6. **Iterate Pages**: If no products meet the price criteria on the current page, proceed to the next page.
+7. **Check Cart**: make sure that all products is already added to carts
+8. **Add New Address**: Fill new address form using @DataProvider
+9. **Check Payment Method**: Choose payment method

+**Disclaimer:** The email and password provided are created for the purpose of this project only

 ## 🛠️ Technologies Used